G-Research/ParquetSharp/docs/Encryption.md

 but key material can also be stored in separate JSON files alongside Parquet files, to allow rotation of master keys without needing to rewrite the Parquet files.

-This is configured in the `EncryptionConfiguration`:
+This is configured in the `ParquetSharp.Encryption.EncryptionConfiguration`:

 ```c#
 using var encryptionConfig = new EncryptionConfiguration(footerKeyId);